xt0fer/SolnZipRISC1/README.md

 ### Loader/Evaluator

-The a microcode evaluator has two parts:
+The a microcode evaluator has several parts:

 - CPU class - a very simple POJO that handles memory and registers and cpu status.
 - Engine class - where all the processor implementation code goes
-- Simulator class which executes the simulation
+- Simulator class - which executes the simulation
-- Word class the model for the memory locations.
+- Word class - the model for the memory locations.
   - note that the memory is only word-based (32bit quantities), NOT byte addressable

-load a .zas file into memory and start execution at 0x0000. a common thing to do is to load 0x0000 with a `BRA 0x0090` (06 00 00 90)
+load a .zas file into memory and start execution at 0x0000.
+A common thing to do is to load 0x0000 with a `BRA aa` which allows for data to be loaded into low memory locations. `aa` would be a label like "start" or "main" where the actual code is.

+The Simulator then essentially does this: (remember, PS is the Program Counter, the IR is the instruction register)

 ```
+cpuRunning = true
+PC = 0
+while (cpuRunning == true)
-load PC with 0
+    load IR with contents of Memory[PC]
-    FETCH IR (LD xE 0x0000)
-    INCR PC
+    PC += 1
-    EXECUTE IR
+    Decode and Execute instruction in IR
+    // the HLT instruction sets cpuRunning = false

+// dump the cpu and memory final state
 ```

+So, finish up all the instructions, and write some tests to test your instructions.

+Then, think about these ideas...

 ### Ideas to ponder